Deep Learning in Asset Pricing

 Our primary conclusions are four-fold.
 First, we demonstrate the potential of machine learning methods in asset pricing.
 We are able to identify the key factors that drive asset prices and the functional form of this relationship on a level of generality and with an accuracy that was not possible with traditional econometric methods.
 Second, we show and quantify the importance of including a no-arbitrage condition in the estimation of machine learning asset pricing models.
 The ``kitchen-sink'' prediction approach with deep learning does not outperform a linear model with no-arbitrage constraints.
 This illustrates that a successful use of machine learning methods in finance requires both subject specific domain knowledge and a state-of-the-art technical implementation.
 Third, financial data have a time dimension which has to be taken into account accordingly.
-Even the most flexible model cannot compensate for the problem if the data is inputted in the wrong format.
-Standard econometrics techniques of differencing the data to ensure stationarity might lose the information that is essential for the asset pricing model.
-We show that macroeconomic conditions matter for asset pricing and can be summarized by a small number of economic state variables, which depend on the whole dynamics of all time series.
+Even the most flexible model cannot compensate for the problem that macroeconomic data seems to be uninformative for asset pricing if only the last increments are used as input.
+We show that macroeconomic conditions matter for asset pricing and can be summarized by a small number of economic state variables, which depend on the complete dynamics of all time series.
 Fourth, asset pricing is actually surprisingly ``linear''.
 As long as we consider anomalies in isolation the linear factor models provide a good approximation.
 However, the multi-dimensional challenge of asset pricing cannot be solved with linear models and requires a different set of tools.